openconfig/featureprofiles/feature/bgp/policybase/otg_tests/aspath_community_test/README.md

         * Advertise routes with as path `[110]`
         * Advertise routes with as path `[400]`
     * For each DUT policy configuration
-        * Update the configuration for bgp-conditions/match-as-path-set/config/as-path-set to the selected as-path-set
+        * Update the configuration for BGP neighbor policy (`.../apply-policy/config/import-policy`) to the selected as-path-set
             * Verify prefixes sent, received and installed are as expected
         * Send traffic
             * Verify traffic is forwarded for routes with matching policy